 Chat

-The Chat component wraps your app and provides ChatContext, including the StreamChat client.
-All other SDK components must be nested under Chat.
+The Chat component wraps your app and provides ChatContext, including the connected StreamChat client, the active channel, query state, and shared SDK configuration.

 Best Practices